-The Lyons Canyon Ranch project site encompasses approximately 235 acres of land located in unincorporated Los Angeles County.
-Lyons Canyon Ranch is adjacent to The Old Road, immediately west of Interstate 5, just south of Sagecrest Circle, and north of Calgrove Road near Towsley Canyon Park.
+The Lyons Canyon Ranch project site encompasses approximately 235-acres of and located in unincorporated Los Angeles County.
+Lyons Canyon Ranch is adjacent to The Old Road, west of Interstate 5, just south of Sagecrest Circle and north of Calgrove Road near Towsley Canyon Park.
 The project site is bounded to the north by residential uses on Sagecrest Circle and the Stevenson Ranch opposite of Sagecrest Circle; to the south by Towsley Canyon Park and vacant land; to the east by The Old Road, Interstate 5, and residential uses; and on the west by vacant land and open space.

 Two natural features dominate the project site: oak trees and steep, rugged ridges trending generally east-west.
 Approximately 1,863 oak trees have been inventoried on or within 50 feet of the project site.
-Of these, 1,409 are covered under the Los Angeles County Oak Tree Ordinance.
+Of these, 1,409 fall under the Oak Tree Ordinance.
 Of the 1,409, approximately 82 are Heritage Oaks as defined by the County of Los Angeles.
 Site topography is defined by primary and secondary ridgelines, which are visually prominent, as well as watercourses and associated riparian vegetation in the canyons.